espressif/esp-idf/docs/en/migration-guides/release-5.x/networking.rst

 You are advised to use esp-netif defined IP structures.
 Please note that with default compatibility enabled, the LwIP structs will still work.

 *  :component_file:`esp-netif IP address definitions <esp_netif/include/esp_netif_ip_addr.h#L96>`

-Next Steps
-^^^^^^^^^^

-To port an application which may fully benefit from the :doc:`/api-reference/network/esp_netif`, you also need to disable the tcpip_adapter compatibility layer in the component configuration option.
-Please go to ``ESP NETIF Adapter`` > ``Enable backward compatible tcpip_adapter interface``.
-After that, check if your project compiles.

-The TCP/IP adapter includes many dependencies.
-Thus, disabling its compatibility might help separate the application from using specific TCP/IP stack API directly.